Tarnów: Transport

 The city's public transport system consists of 29 municipal bus routes, which provide convenient transportation to all districts.
 In 1911–1942 Tarnów had a tram line, with the length of 2.5 kilometres, since replaced by buses.

 Politics

 Members of Parliament (Sejm) elected from Tarnów constituency in 2005 included: Urszula Augustyn, PO, Edward Czesak, PiS, Aleksander Grad, PO, Barbara Marianowska, PiS, Józef Rojek, PiS, Wiesław Woda, PSL and Michał Wojtkiewicz, PiS.
 Member of the European Parliament elected in 2007, and Consul General at the Consulate General of the Republic of Poland in New York City, was Urszula Gacek, PO, EPP-ED.

 Tourism

 Tarnów is an important tourist, cultural and economic center in Lesser Poland Voivodeship.
 The old town of Tarnów, called the "pearl of the Polish Renaissance", is one of the most beautiful examples of the Renaissance architectural layout of Polish cities.
+In 2022, CNN included Tarnów on the list of "Europe's most beautiful towns".